Learner5200/coding-notes/testing-and-tdd/TDD_notes.md

 # Test-Driven Development

+* **REMEMBER: do not blindly follow TDD or any other principle as an ideology.
+Know when and why TDD is useful for a particular task, to achieve a particular goal, and do not use it outside of these boundaries.
+Be able to justify why you did or didn't TDD a given project.**

 ## Intro
 * Testing comes in at the *planning* stage - we write tests for the (not-yet-existent) classes, methods and functions that will meet our main objectives
 * **Feature** tests check for the existence of major features/objectives